fair-ease/fairness-assessment/README.md

 In this repo you will find
 * A spreadsheet of the datasets we are working on. **If you add to this spreadsheet please use the [google spreadsheet](https://docs.google.com/spreadsheets/d/1DmnS8WbHCUK4WFF6qj6JRrHWd9Yla7KjZf13Q-_hxvw/edit?usp=sharing) and not the file here**.
 Katrina will update the version here in GH every now and then.
+* A master spreadsheet [FAIRness assessments.xlsx][https://github.com/fair-ease/fairness-assessment/blob/main/FAIRness%20assessments.xlsx]
 * The FUJI results - all the json files.
 The name of the dataset that they belong to is recorded in the spreadsheet.

 The deeper analysis of the FUIJ results, and running recommendations to be made either to the pilot or the data provider, can be found on a [confluence page](https://fair-ease.atlassian.net/wiki/spaces/FAIREASE/pages/380174344/Deeper+analysis+of+the+FUJI+results).
-Once this work has completed, we will post a summary here.

-## What do we need from the pilots next (as of July 19 2024)?
-As you will see from the spreadsheet ([google spreadsheet](https://docs.google.com/spreadsheets/d/1DmnS8WbHCUK4WFF6qj6JRrHWd9Yla7KjZf13Q-_hxvw/edit?usp=sharing) in the sheet "Datasets analysed"), there are only 10 datasets that have been analysed via FUJI
-* for most pilots we have just one unique dataset, tho some with double links (which is good)
-* for 5.1.2 ECZ we have no datasets

-**So we need the pilots to add more source datasets to the tab "Additional datasets from pilots"**

-In the tab "Datasets taken from the IDDAS", please see [this confluence page](https://fair-ease.atlassian.net/wiki/spaces/FAIREASE/pages/409403395/Datasets+obtained+by+the+IDDAS) to know what we may do here: at present this is empty.
+This information can be found for the long term in deliverable D6.5 of the FAIR-EASE project, which will be available from the FAIR-EASE collection in Zenodo.

+In addition we have CSV files that contain the software descriptions of a subset of the software (source code, environments, UIs, etc) used in FAIR-EASE.
+These are all called "FAIR-EASE_software_description-XXXX.csv, with the XXXX being the name of the software.

 ## The FUJI tool